ThobesForBros/Wired-for-Perfection/perfectionism.md

 **FADE IN**

 *KAMAL sits alone at a small table in a quiet café.
 The atmosphere is warm and casual, with the hum of low conversations and the clink of coffee cups.
 He’s staring down at an exam sheet in front of him, his eyes narrowing in disbelief.
-A grade of 90, but it’s not enough for him.
+He has a grade of 90, but it’s not enough for him.
 He grits his teeth, clearly dissatisfied.*

 **KAMAL (under his breath)**
 This... this isn’t enough.